makerdao/governance-portal-v2/README.md

 Note: Make sure to fill in the ALCHEMY_GOERLI_API_KEY environment variable.
 After the network is running you can execute `npm run e2e` to execute the test suite.

 You can use this local network from MetaMask, by switching to the "localhost:8545" network, with chain ID: `31337`.
 In order to get a wallet with some MKR and ETH you can run the script: `npm run fund` that will send some MKR and ETH to the first 50 wallets under the `/cypress/support/constants/keypairs.json`.

+For more information about the fund process, take a look at `/scripts/setup.js`

 **Writting E2E**:

 Please refer to: https://docs.cypress.io/guides/references/best-practices and check current test examples under the cypress folder.

+**Windows Support**

+If you are using Windows and WSL you will need to install XLaunch to be able to launch a client for the UI.

 ### CI/CD